GrammaTech/gtirb-stack-stamp/README.md

 When changing instructions (including adding or removing) one must be careful to consider if flags or registers are live and if they will be affected by your changes.
-In our case flags will be affected, but the ABI (application binary interface) states that flags are not preserved accross function calls so this should not be a problem.
+In our case flags will be affected, but the ABI (application binary interface) states that flags are not preserved across function calls so this should not be a problem.
 We are not using any registers so that should be fine as well.